Conciergerie: Capetian Palace (11th–14th century)

-15th-18th century
+15th–18th century

 Without the king as a permanent resident, the buildings underwent many changes to fit its judicial and prison role.
-Louis XII had the Chamber des Comptes reconstructed, and redecorated the Grand Chamber, used by the Parliament of Paris.
-A flood of the Seine in the winter of 1689-1690 caused important damage to the lower building, while a fire in 1737 destroyed the Chamber des Comptes.
-It was rebuilt by Jacques Gabriel.
-Another fire within the palace in 1776 caused even greater damage, reaching the chamber of the King, the gallery of merchants, and the main tower.
+Louis XII had the Chamber des Comptes reconstructed, and redecorated the Grand Chamber, used by the Parlement of Paris.
+A flood of the Seine in the winter of 1689–1690 caused damage to the lower building, while a fire in 1737 destroyed the Chamber des Comptes.
+It was rebuilt by Ange-Jacques Gabriel.
+Another fire within the palace in 1776 caused even greater damage, reaching the chamber of the king, the gallery of merchants, and the main tower.
 The reconstruction following the 1776 fire added new cells to the ground level of the Conciergerie, and replaced the 12th century oratory with the present Chapel.

 The Conciergerie and the Reign of Terror

 The Palais de la Cité and the Conciergerie played a central role in the French Revolution.
-On May 5, 1788, The Parliament of Paris, meeting in the Great Hall in 1788, refused to accept the King's order to turn over two of its members for questioning and refused to leave the building.
-As the Revolution unfolded, The Parliament itself soon became unpopular.
-It was dismissed in 1790 by the new Constituent Assembly, and the gates of the Palais de la Cité were locked.
+On May 5, 1788, The Parlement of Paris, meeting in the Great Hall in 1788, refused to accept King Louis XVI's order to turn over two of its members for questioning and refused to leave the building.
+As the Revolution unfolded, The Parlement itself soon became unpopular.
+It was dismissed in 1790 by the new Constituent Assembly and the gates of the Palais de la Cité were locked.

-The first Paris Commune and Sans Culottes seized the Tuileries Palace on August 10, 1792, and took charge of the government and the Conciergerie.
+The first Paris Commune and Sans-culottes seized the Tuileries Palace on August 10, 1792 and took charge of the government and the Conciergerie.
 During the September Massacres, the Communard militants entered the city's prisons and in four days killed more than 1300 prisoners, including priests and others suspected of being upper class or hostile to the revolution.
 The victims included a large group executed in the Women's Courtyard of the Conciergerie on September 2–3, 1792.

+Of the 488 prisoners in the Conciergerie, 74 women and 36 men were released by the mob and 378 was killed, of whom Marie Gredeler was the only female victim.

-The Revolutionary Tribunal was created on March 10, 1793, by the more radical Montagnard faction over the opposition of the more moderate Girondins.
-The Tribunal met in the Grand Chamber of Palace, on the upper floor between the Silver and Caesar towers.
+The Revolutionary Tribunal was created on March 10, 1793 by the more radical Montagnard faction over the opposition of the more moderate Girondins.
+The Tribunal met in the Grand Chamber of Palace on the upper floor between the Silver and Caesar towers.
 It was renamed the "Hall of Liberty."
-Antoine Quentin Fouquier-Tinville, a Montagnard, was named public prosecutor, and installed his office and residence next to the Chamber.
+Antoine Quentin Fouquier-Tinville, a Montagnard, was named public prosecutor and installed his office and residence next to the Chamber.
 In September 1793, the Terror intensified.
 The National Convention, controlled by the Montagnards, enacted the Law of Suspects on September 17, 1793.
-This act declared that anyone considered a counter-revolutionary or enemy of the republic was guilty of treason and, thus, condemned to death.
-The Tribunal had five judges and twelve selected jury members.
-Trials were public and rapid, and attracted large crowds.
+This act declared that anyone considered a counter-revolutionary or enemy of the republic was guilty of treason and thus, condemned to death.
+The Tribunal had five judges and 12 selected jury members.
+Trials were public and rapid and attracted large crowds.
 Verdicts could not be appealed.
-The number of monthly executions grew from eleven a month to before the Law of Suspects to one hundred twenty-four a month.
+The number of monthly executions grew from 11 a month before the Law of Suspects to 124 per month.